whatbirdisthat/wbit-blog/content/posts/applied-devops.md

     5. Repair
     6. goto 3
 ```

 Early devops used the scripting of infrastructure to propel software at low friction and low variance,
 achieving unprecedented levels of control and reliability.

-# Devops reaches further than just the infra team.
-It connects all disciplines.
+## Devops reaches further than just the infra team.
+It connects all disciplines

-* Devops thinking brought 'master == prod'.
+- Devops thinking brought 'master == prod'.
-* Devops and chaos monkey are like the chicken and the egg.
+- Devops and chaos monkey are like the chicken and the egg.
-* It has been said that Devops is 'ops for the delivery machines'.
+- It has been said that Devops is 'ops for the delivery machines'.

 ## Repeatability